Bouchard wins in first round at ASB Classic - TSN.ca

 The Canadian Press

 The former Wimbledon finalist, looking to begin her resurgence on the women's tour after dropping to 87 on world rankings, recovered some of her best form in a convincing win.
-She shot to an early 3-0 lead in the first set, dropped serve on a couple of unforced errors then picked up momentum again and quickly closed out the set.
+The Westmount, Que., native shot to an early 3-0 lead in the first set, dropped serve on a couple of unforced errors then picked up momentum again and quickly closed out the set.

 The first four games of the second set went again to serve but Bouchard was dominant again when she steadied and put her first serve in play.